Ria424/developers-animatesdk-docs/Frame_object/Frame2.md

 #### Usage

-*frame.convertToFrameByFrameAnimation()*
+frame.convertToFrameByFrameAnimation()

 #### Returns

-Returns boolean.
-Returns true if the frame contains animation that can be converted to frame by frame animation.
+`boolean`; Returns true if the frame contains animation that can be converted to frame by frame animation.
 For example: return *true* for Motion Tween frame or Classic Tween frame; return *false* for other type of frame such as static.

 #### Description